ibm-cloud-docs/ContinuousDelivery/cicd_setting_values.md

 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 2. Select a location to view your toolchains that contain instances of {{site.data.keyword.DRA_short}}.
 3. Select your toolchain.
-4. Select the **{{site.data.keyword.deliverypipeline}}** tile.
+4. From your toolchain's Overview page, on the **Delivery pipelines** card, click **{{site.data.keyword.deliverypipeline}}**.
 5. Click the **Settings** icon ![gear icon](images/settings.svg) > **Configure Stage**.
-6. Select the **Jobs** tab.
+6. Click the **Jobs** tab.
 7. Make your changes in the script section.
-For each stage where you use commands to send build, test, and deployment records, set TOOLCHAIN_ID as the environment variable to the toolchain ID.
+For each stage where you use commands to send build, test, and deployment records, set `TOOLCHAIN_ID` as the environment variable to the toolchain ID.
 Export the toolchain ID before they call the command.

 ```text
 export TOOLCHAIN_ID="YOUR_TOOLCHAIN_ID_HERE"